kookyleo/markon/README.md

 MARKON_SQLITE_PATH=/path/to/annotations.db markon --shared-annotation README.md
 ```

-In both modes, you can use the "Clear This Page" button at the bottom of the page to clear all annotations for the current page.
+In both modes, you can use the "Clear Annotations(mode) in this page" button at the bottom of the page to clear all annotations for the current page.

 ## Important Notes